top of page

 Meet Chameleon

 Chameleon are winners of the Royal Philharmonic Society Henderson Award, 2023, and are Live Music Now artists specialising in SEND and primary school engagement.
 They were recipients of the RPS Enterprise Fund for “Virtually Live” in 2021, a concert series driven by a passion for connecting with their audience through conversation and interaction.
-Their performing and engagement projects work in tandem, with a firm belief that every piece of music can be understood and enjoyed by anyone.
+Their performing and engagement projects work in tandem, with a firm belief that every piece of music can be known and appreciated by anyone.

 Since their creation in at the Royal Northern College of Music in 2016, Chameleon have been awarded the June Emerson Launchpad Prize (2017), have won the Trevor Wye Woodwind Prize (2017) and the Brodsky Prize (2018), and were highly commended and won the audience vote for the Christopher Rowland Chamber Music Competition (2018) at the RNCM.